AI coaching can help you fight gaslighting

 As mentioned earlier, the gaslighter will find errors, even when they aren’t there.
 But they also will act unimpressed, or even disappointed, in even your best work.
 They do this to try to erode your self-esteem and make you doubt your ability to do your job.

-Gaslighters use vocabulary that invalidates your feelings and concerns to make you feel small and ineffective.
+Gaslighters use vocabulary that invalidates your feelings and concerns.
+This can make you feel small and ineffective.
 They might use phrases such as:

 • “I don’t know what you’re talking about.”